themanyone/itcc/README.txt

 Interactive TCC
 ===============

 Make programming more like Python.
+Now with Rust support!

-An evaluation context, or read-eval-print loop (REPL) for C, C++, rust, & crap, written in Python.
+An evaluation context, or read-eval-print loop (REPL) for C, C++, Rust, & Crap, written in Python.

-Interactive TCC (itcc) is a python3 fork of Interactive GCC (igcc), with added support for TCC, rust, and crap.
-Get it from GitHub https://github.com/themanyone/itcc For a similar experience in the browser, checkout [repl.it](//repl.it) or [rextester](//rextester.com)
+Interactive TCC (itcc) is a python3 fork of Interactive GCC (igcc).
+And we keep adding other languages as well.
+Get it from GitHub https://github.com/themanyone/itcc For a somewhat similar exercise in the browser, checkout https://repl.it or https://rextester.com

 Get TCC compiler here:
  git clone https://repo.or.cz/tinycc.git/